RetroReversing/retroReversing/pages/leaks/CapcomLeaks.md

 3.  **Capcom3ID451.7z** - Devil May Cry 2 Source code ( 11.2GB in 2 parts)
 4. **CAPCOM4_ID442.7z** - The Misadventures of Tron Bonne PS1 source code (1.38GB)

-The archives released after these do not contain any source code unfortunately, so will not be covered in this post.
+The archives released after these (5-7) do not contain any source code unfortunately, so will not be covered in this post.

+Archive 8 contains source code for unreleased Resident Evil games and thus are not considered retro and will not be covered here.

 ---
 # Resident Evil Umbrella Chronicles
+<iframe width="560" height="315" src="https://www.youtube.com/embed/rv2wsBxqWAs" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 When the archives have been extracted it creates a folder called **Wii_バイオハザード アンブレラクロニクルズ** which translates roughly to **Wii_ Biohazard Umbrella Chronicles**.
 Biohazard is the Japanese name for Resident Evil.

 The source code for Resident Evil Umbrella Chronicles has many empty folders inside it, it is unclear why this is the case, they could have been removed due to space constraints or maybe a copy job was only part way through before it was stopped.